KonBuku/VMDOG/README.md

 ## Completion

 Once these steps are complete, you’ll have a VM configured to better evade VMware detection, suitable for use against even the latest versions of VMProtect and SafeExam Browser.

+---

+## TODO

+Simulating a Graphics Card and Registering a Virtual Monitor to Bypass Monitor Detection in SafeExamBrowser

+---

 **Credits:**
 - [VmwareHardenedLoader](https://github.com/hzqst/VmwareHardenedLoader) by hzqst - A powerful tool for hardening VMware virtual machines against detection